Donald Trump Lashes Out At Barack Obama, Says He’s Involved In ‘Biggest Political Crime’ In US History

 — Aaron Rupar (@atrupar) May 11, 2020

-Slate writer Jeremy Stahl posits that “Obamagate” refers to a supposed 2016 incident of which Obama was never tied to any wrongdoing.
+Slate writer Jeremy Stahl posited that “Obamagate” refers to a supposed 2016 incident of which Obama was never tied to any wrongdoing.

 In March 2017, shortly after his inauguration, Trump tweeted that Obama had ordered his phones in his office at Trump Tower wiretapped, a claim that had appeared in Breitbart News.

 At the time, Representative Devin Nunes, the then-chair of the House Intelligence Committee, promised to investigate.
-Some time later, then-FBI Director James Comey testified before the Committee that there was no evidence that either the FBI nor the Department of Justice had any evidence to support the idea that Trump’s phones had been wiretapped, as The Associated Press reported.
+Some time later, then-FBI Director James Comey testified before the committee that neither the FBI nor the Department of Justice had any evidence supporting the idea that Trump’s phones had been wiretapped, the Associated Press reported.

-Two years later, in April 2019, Trump revisited the allegation, this time appearing to concede that no crime was committed, and intimated instead that he was not being literal, that his allegations were made on a hunch, and that they were “insignificant.”
+Two years later, in April 2019, Trump revisited the allegation, this time appearing to concede that no crime was committed and intimating instead that he was not being literal, that his allegations were made on a hunch, and that they were “insignificant.”

-However, in August of 2019, as The Hill reported, Trump said that the allegation of wiretapping “turned out to be true.”
+However, in August 2019, as The Hill reported, Trump said the allegation of wiretapping “turned out to be true.”

-As of this writing, Lindsey Graham has not responded to Trump’s appeal to have him call in Barack Obama to testify.
+As of this writing, Senator Graham has not responded to Trump’s appeal to call Obama to testify.